Yala National Park: Cultural importance

-Threats and conservation
+Conservation and threats

+Early rangers such as Liyanage John Stanley Fernando contributed to Yala’s pioneering wildlife management practices during the 1950s.

 Poaching, gem-mining, logging, encroachment by agriculture, and free-roaming domestic livestock are the main threats to the park.
 Three wardens have been killed in clashes with poachers.
 Gems are mined along the Menik River and holes created by gem mining, which extend up to 30 m, can be seen along the Kumbukkan Oya.
 In Blocks III and IV, the encroachment is severe as chena cultivation and burning, to provide grazing in the dry season, collides with the boundary.
 A large grove of Sonneratia caseolaris is faced with forest dieback in the Menik River's estuary.
 Cultivation of tobacco, noise and air pollutions caused by uncontrolled tourism are the other conservation issues.
 The growth of invasive alien species such as Lantana camara, Opuntia dillenii, Chromolaena odorata is threatening the native plants.

 Deep within the forest, Ganja is cultivated in cleared areas.
 The wildlife is poached and disturbed by the fishermen at Patanangala.
 The turtles are caught in fishing nets and the fishermen also litter the beach with debris.
 They have also set traps inland and dig up turtle nests.
 In the absence of hand-weeding, which was practiced until the 1950s, the transformation of interior grasslands to scrub jungle is unavoidable.
 The tourism has created problems in the past, such as vehicles harassing wild animals.
 The issue is most severe in Sithulpahuwa where thousands of pilgrims visit, leading to a great degree of commercialisation.
 Department of Wildlife Conservation has taken some conservation measures such as management of grazing lands, conservation of small water ponds, and eradication of invasive alien species.
 A 40 km long electric fence was erected to prevent elephants from moving into nearby villages.